How to use App Connect with HTTP

 A business scenario

 Your company plans to host a week-long outdoor event, with anticipated attendance figures that run into the thousands.
-You've set up the event in your ticketing app so potential attendees can book tickets.
-When each attendee registers, you'd like to send them an email with additional details about the event.
-And because the event is outdoors, it would be a nice touch to help the attendees dress appropriately for the weather by including a weather forecast for each day booked.
-But, you've got a lot going on and you're hoping there's a quick-and-easy way to ensure each attendee receives the relevant forecast.
+You set up the event in your ticketing application so potential attendees can book tickets.
+When each attendee registers, you want to send them an email with more details about the event.
+And because the event is outdoors, you want to help the attendees to dress for the weather by including a weather forecast for each day that they book.
+But, you're busy so you want a fast way to make sure that each attendee receives the relevant forecast.

 How can App Connect help?

-Use App Connect to set up a flow that queries the Weather API, and then uses the response to add details about the weather forecast to generated emails whenever an attendee registers for your event.
-By automating this process, you'll free up time to spend doing what really matters – organizing a top-notch event that your attendees will be raving about for years!
+Use App Connect to set up a flow that queries the Weather API, then uses the response to add details about the weather forecast to generated emails whenever an attendee registers for your event.
+By automating this process, you can concentrate on organizing a top-notch event that impresses your attendees.

 What to consider first

-If the HTTP server is in a private network (for example, behind a firewall in an on-premises location or in a private cloud), create a private network connection for App Connect to use to securely access the HTTP server.
+If the HTTP server is in a private network (for example, behind a firewall in an on-premises location or in a private cloud), create a private network connection.
+App Connect can use this private network connection to access the HTTP server securely.
 For more information, see Connecting to a private network.

 Connecting to HTTP